pieaerts/pieaerts/_workshops/masterclass.md

 ---
-title: FULLY BOOKED!!
+title: FULLY BOOKED!
 BECAUSE PEOPLE MATTER | the masterclass
 workshop_date: 2018-07-06 00:00:00
 subtitle:
 introduction_html: >-
-  <p>THIS MASTERCLASS IS FULLY BOOKED!</p><p>Do you want to push yourself
+  <p><strong>THIS MASTERCLASS IS FULLY BOOKED!
+Next edition will be hosted in
-  creatively?</p><p>Do you feel like you need a new boost in your photography?&nbsp;</p><p>Or do you want to broaden your knowledge about visual story-telling?&nbsp;</p><p>Than this is your chance!</p><p>After a very successful first edition, I&rsquo;m hosting a second full-day masterclass in visual story-telling &amp; portrait photography on Saturday July 6, 2019.&nbsp;</p>
+  september.
+Keep an eye out on my social media channels for announcements</strong></p><p>Do you want to push yourself creatively?</p><p>Do you feel like you need a new boost in your photography?&nbsp;</p><p>Or do you want to broaden your knowledge about visual story-telling?&nbsp;</p><p>Than this is your chance!</p><p>After a very successful first edition, I&rsquo;m hosting a second full-day masterclass in visual story-telling &amp; portrait photography on Saturday July 6, 2019.&nbsp;</p>
 gallery_url: /none/
 subscribe_url: 'https://forms.gle/cw8yd4ULFuSLC1sW9'
 subscribe_text: CLICK HERE TO SUBSCRIBE FOR THE MASTERCLASS